ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 - Login into NewRelic UI
-- Select “APM” -> "Alerts” from the top menu bar (please do not use directly "Alerts" from the top menu).
+- Select `APM -> Alerts` from the top menu bar (please do not use directly `Alerts` from the top menu).
-- Select "Application policies" from the left menu tree.
+- Select `Application policies` from the left menu tree.
-- Create a new policy called "BlueCompute" by creating the "Create application policy" button, enter the name "BlueCompute" and select "Create" button.
+- Create a new policy called `BlueCompute` by creating the `Create application policy` button, enter the name `BlueCompute` and select `Create` button.
-- Enter 2 minutes for "Downtime Alert when any ping URL is unresponsive for x minutes" and select the chechbox to activate the settings.
+- Enter 2 minutes for `Downtime Alert when any ping URL is unresponsive for x minutes` and select the chechbox to activate the settings.
-- Click on the "Assign Application" button to select your application
+- Click on the `Assign Application` button to select your application
-- Select each application for this policy under step 1 "Select applications to move" by ticking the checkbox
+- Select each application for this policy under step 1 `Select applications to move` by ticking the checkbox
       + eureka-cluster
       + zuul-cluster
       + inventory-bff-app